Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

   > [Info] You can assign the attribute to multiple sets.
 Repeat the steps **7** to **8** to assign the attribute to a further attribute set.
 To delete the assignment to a selected set, click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button right to the set.

 8. If required, configure the settings in the *CONFIGURATION* section.
   For detailed information about the different configuration settings, see [Data type list](../UserInterface/04_DataTypeList.md).

   > [Info] By default, the status of a new attribute is set to active.
 To deactivate a new attribute for use, disable the *Active* toggle.
 For detailed information, see [Deactivate an attribute](#deactivate-an-attribute).

 9. Click the [SAVE] button in the upper right corner.
-  The new attribute is saved.
+  The new attribute has been saved.
 The *Create Attribute* view is closed.

 ## Edit an attribute

 After you have created an attribute, you can edit it.
 However, only some attribute properties are editable.
 For instance, the data type and the attribute key cannot be subsequently modified.
 The assignment of an attribute to an attribute set must be changed in the [attribute set](ManageAttributeSet.md) itself.
 There are also some attributes that are automatically created by the system, for instance when installing a plugin or module.
 These system attributes are read-only and cannot be edited.
-It is highly recommended not to deactivate these attributes to avoid interfering with the functioning of the Core1 Platform.
+It is highly recommended not to deactivate these attributes to avoid interfering with the functioning of the *Core1 Platform*.

 #### Prerequisites

-At least one attribute is created, see [Create an attribute](#create-an-attribute).
+At least one attribute has been created, see [Create an attribute](#create-an-attribute).

+> [Info] By default, a certain number of attributes has been predefined in the *PIM Basic Set* attribute set.

 #### Procedure
 *PIM > Settings > Tab ATTRIBUTES*